 Payment of principal and interest on U.S. government obligations may be backed by the full faith and credit of the United States or may be backed solely by the issuing or guaranteeing agency or instrumentality itself.
-In the latter case, the investor must look principally to the agency or instrumentality may be privately owned.
+In the latter case, the investor must look principally to the agency or instrumentality issuing or guaranteeing the obligation for ultimate repayment, which agency or instrumentality may be privately owned.
 There can be no assurance that the U.S. government would provide financial support to its agencies or instrumentalities, including government-sponsored enterprises, where it is not obligated to do so (see "Agency Obligations," below).
 In addition, U.S. government obligations are subject to fluctuations in market value due to fluctuations in market interest rates.
 As a general matter, the value of debt instruments, including U.S. government obligations, declines when market interest rates increase and rises when market interest rates decrease.
 Certain types of U.S. government obligations are subject to fluctuations in yield or value due to their structure or contract terms.